Paying your tax bill

 Paying at District Hall

-The letter box is open 24 hours a day, and is emptied twice daily.
-It will also be emptied at midnight on July 2 and September 1.
+The District Hall letter box is open 24 hours a day, and is emptied twice daily.
+It will also be emptied at midnight on July 4 and September 1.

-To help us minimize line-ups, congestion, and long waits, please contact us in advance if you have any questions about your taxes.
+If paying in person at District Hall, please help us serve you as efficiently as possible.
+Call or email us in advance if you have questions.
 We are available to help you by phone from Monday to Friday (8am-4:30pm).
-You can also email us any time.
+You can also email us at any time.

 Planning to pay in person using a debit card?
 Banks have daily spending limits on debit card transactions.
 Please contact your bank in advance to request a temporary increase if your tax payment exceeds your daily limit.

-Right now, it’s as important as ever to pay your municipal property taxes on time.
-We rely on this revenue to deliver the important municipal services you've come to expect.
 If your financial situation means you may not be able to pay your property taxes on time, please consider deferring your property taxes.
-You may also qualify for the financial assistance that the provincial and federal governments are making available.
+Claiming your homeowner grant and making a partial payment towards your outstanding balance will also help to minimize any penalties.
+You may also qualify for COVID-19 financial assistance programs through the provincial and federal governments.

 Do you owe speculation or vacancy tax?